 How To Erase Configuration on Cisco Router:

 If you want to clear the configuration of your cisco router follow these steps:

 - Log on to your router.

-- Enter the privileged EXEC by typing enable command.
+- Enter the privileged EXEC (enable mode) by typing enable command.

 - At privileged EXEC mode type write erase, which will erase the NVRAM file system and removes all files.